MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/multi_file_download_web_client.md

 > [!NOTE]
 > Internet browsers can only handle one file per request.
 Therefore, with the Web client, if this method is called in a repetitive statement (or loop) that generates multiple files, only the last file will be sent to the browser.
-Alternatively, when designing fir the Web client, you can bundle the files in an archive (.zip).
+Alternatively, when designing for the Web client, you can bundle the files in an archive (.zip), for example, by using the methods found in codeunit **419 File Management**.